Rishisheth/typebeat/README.md

-# Spotify Accounts Authentication Examples

-This project contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).

-These examples cover:

-* Authorization Code flow
-* Client Credentials flow
-* Implicit Grant flow

-## Installation
+# Receiptify
+Web application inspired by https://www.instagram.com/albumreceipts/.
+Generates receipts that list out a user's top tracks in the past month, 6 months, and all time.

+The application can be viewed at https://receiptify.herokuapp.com/.

+## Running the App Locally

-These examples run on Node.js.
+This app runs on Node.js.
 On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.

 Once installed, clone the repository and install its dependencies running: